 If you have credit below around 580, you may wish to apply for a no-credit check loan.
 This simply means that your lender does not base their lending on borrowers’ credit scores, and therefore your credit history is not a factor.

 Yes, it could, but that’s okay.
-If you have low credit, it essentially means that you haven’t been the most reliable consumer and borrower in the past.
-While you will still be able to secure a loan, it may be slightly more expensive because of your credit score.
+If you have bad credit, it essentially means that you haven’t been the most reliable consumer and borrower in the past.
+While you will still be able to secure a bad credit loan, it may be slightly more expensive because of your credit score.
 Average APR on payday loans is already a substantial 400%, meaning it could be even higher for those with imperfect financial pasts.

 For lenders, it is more risky to put their money in the hands of borrowers who have been known to default on payments.
 As such, they may charge higher interest on loans to such borrowers.
 As long as you pay back your loan as quickly as possible, this shouldn’t be too damaging, but it is something to keep in mind.